lhuisman/docker_rtklib_gnsslogger/README.md

 # docker_rtklib_gnsslogger
 A docker repository to log data form a GNSS receiver using RTKLIB str2str tool and convert in to Hatanaka compressed RINEX using RTKLIB convbin and RNXCMP crx2rnx.

-## Configuratioon using Environment file
+## Configuration using Environment file
 See ublox.env and rtcm3.env for an example

 ## Docker commands